 There are rumors Blake has changed his feelings for Amy and has got a lover.
 Her name is Sophie Schandorff, 21, blonde German model.

-Amy has a love-hate relationship with the paparazzi.
-Press and tabloids seem to focus on singer’s rowdy behavior and heavy consumption of alcohol, but fans and critics alike embraced her rugged charm, brash sense of humor and distinctively soulful and jazzy vocals.
+Amy had a love-hate relationship with the paparazzi.
+Press and tabloids seemed to focus on singer’s rowdy behavior and heavy consumption of alcohol, but fans and critics alike embraced her rugged charm, brash sense of humor and distinctively soulful and jazzy vocals.
 Karen Heller with The Philadelphia Inquirer summarized the maelstrom this way:

 Once Amy started establishing her wild-child reputation, the tabloids jumped on her story and never let go.
 We, the media trumpeted her missed concerts, shaky performances, weight loss, and shambling manner.
 One set of photos, in 2007, showed her bloodied after an apparent argument with Fielder-Civil; another, from a raw-looking video, showed her apparently smoking crack.